 %a %B %d %Y

-Feel free to experiment and then reset the Date
+Feel free to experiment, then reset the Date

 column back to the default when done.

-Another way to use custom date formatting is to apply a Function in the formula bar using one of the many DateFormat
+Another way to apply custom date formatting is by using the formula bar and the DateFormat

-Create a new column and rename it Month of Date
+Create a new column by using the Date

 .